brittjavs/dear_creatures/spec.md

 Users have many Shelters through Donations and Shelters have many Users through Donations
 - [x] The "through" part of the has_many through includes at least one user submittable attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user (attribute_name e.g. ingredients.quantity)
 Donation has quantity
-- [ ] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)
+- [x] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)
+User, Donation
-- [ ] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
+- [x] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
+Implemented scope methods in DOnations class to display money donations and item donations separately.
 - [x] Include signup (how e.g. Devise)
 - [x] Include login (how e.g. Devise)
 - [x] Include logout (how e.g. Devise)